 In accordance with our Corporate Governance Guidelines, all directors are generally expected to attend the annual meeting of stockholders.
-At our last annual meeting, which was held on May 4, 2010, all of the directors standing for re-election on the Board attended.
+At our last annual meeting, which was held on April 26, 2011, nine of the ten directors standing for re-election on the Board attended.